 With the player in mind, EU operators will implement new financial vulnerability checks to identify and support financially vulnerable players.
 Financial risk assessments will also be conducted to ensure players' safety.

-2025 is here, and it puts players' safety and satisfaction at the centre of all of the industry's innovations and efforts.
+2026 is here, putting players' safety and satisfaction at the centre of all of the industry's innovations and efforts.